 He later took many of his family members to Spain after being invited by King Philip III.
 Many O’Sullivans served in the Spanish army and navy.

 He is the first person with the name O’Sullivan to be recorded in writing.
 His exploits were noted in the book ‘Records of Dunboy, Bantry Bay’.

 The poet Owen Roe O’Sullivan was born in 1748.
 He was a talented songwriter and poet but had to flee to England when he was caught having an affair with a married woman.
 He joined the British navy but regretted doing so and often tried to leave.

 Despite this he was an excellent navy man and was commended for his bravery during battles with the French.
 Ironically, his death came in a fight, not against the French military but with servants of Captain Cronin who had been the subject of criticism in O’Sullivan’s poetry.

 Katherine D Sullivan, from Paterson, New Jersey, became the first American woman to walk in space on 11th Oct 1984.
 She was part of STS-41-G, which was the 13th flight of NASA’s space shuttle program.
 It was also the first mission to involve two women on the crew.

 The first heavy weight boxing champion of the world was ‘Boston Strong Boy’ John L Sullivan.
 World titles didn’t exist when he was active and he was honoured as the first World Champion many years later for his defeat of Charley Mitchell in 1888.

 Ronnie O’Sullivan was born in Essex, England.
-He is a five time world snooker champion and is considered by many experts to be the most naturally gifted player of all time.
+He is a six time world snooker champion and is considered by many experts to be the most naturally gifted player of all time.